 This is why you need a very reliable map or navigation equipment.
 While Google Maps is good, it has its flaws.
 For instance, there are cities and towns with details that, haven’t been entered into the map or updated in years.

 This mostly applies to less-traveled routes and rural areas.
-Another navigation tool that works really well –better than Google Maps– is Garmin’s BMW Navigator VI
+Another navigation tool that works really well –better than Google Maps– is Garmin’s BMW Navigator VI.

 It’s compatible with BMW motorcycles and most vehicles with navigation –not sure if it’s compatible with other motorcycles though.
 Although it’s not perfect, it’s better than most navigation options available in the market today.

-Plan for Delays
+Plan for Problems

 So learn to go with the flow and just take it in stride.
 It’ll make for a good road trip story someday.
 Until then, endure the delay until it passes.